 Innovation is a big and abstract concept.
 An IC Statement helps to translate innovation into concrete and manageable concerns and questions.
 Through the network of narrative, management challenges, efforts and numbers, Maxon accounts for the relation between knowledge and innovation.
-Enterprises that do not seem to be involved in R&D and innovation, because they do not use those words, may use intellectual capital reporting to uncover hidden innovative activities.
-A key ingredient of any IC S is the knowledge narrative, which shows how the company's IC contributes to value creation.
+Enterprises that do not seem to be involved in R&D and innovation, because they do not use those words, may use IC Reporting to uncover hidden innovative activities.
+A key ingredient of any IC Statement is the Knowledge Narrative, which shows how the company's Intellectual Capital contributes to value creation.
 It shows that the relation between innovation and wealth creation is not direct and linear, but involves a combination of activities and resources.